When, out of anger or frustration, one character flips over a table that another character is sitting at, doing something on, or eating from.

 In the game One Piece: Unlimited Adventure, Franky flips a table as part of his animation when creating a new invention in his workshop.

-Cho Chabudai Gaeshi is a Japanese arcade game from Taito that allow players to do this, with the goal being to cause as much property damage as possible from all the flying debris.
+Cho Chabudai Gaeshi is a arcade game from Taito that allow players to do this, with the goal being to cause as much property damage as possible from all the flying debris.
 No, we are not kidding.
+Unfortunately, like a lot of Japanese-developed arcade games, it's Japan-only.

 In the Mass Effect 2 DLC Lair of the Shadow Broker, the Shadow Broker is revealed to be a 4 meter tall space gorilla.
 When Liara responds to his Breaking Speech by pushing his Berserk Button, he hurls his entire desk at the party before charging them.
 While Shepard and Liara dodge, whoever's filling the third party slot isn't so lucky and is knocked out for the fight.